Himanshu-b20/Expense-Tracking-System/README.md

 - **backend/**: Contains the FastAPI backend server code.
 - **tests/**: Contains the test cases for both frontend and backend.
 - **requirements.txt**: Lists the required Python packages.
-- **README.md**: Provides an overview and instructions for the project.

 ## Setup Instructions